yaqwsx/KiKit/doc/examples.md

 ![examplePanel8](resources/examplePanel8.png)

-Similarly, you can add left and right rail via the `railslr` style.
-If you want a full frame, use the style `frame`.
+Similarly, you can add left and right rail via the `railslr` type.
+If you want a full frame, use the type `frame`.
 When you place a full frame, it might make sense to include cuts in the corner of the frame, so you can break it apart easily.
 Let's see an example:

 ```
 kikit panelize \
     --layout 'grid; rows: 2; cols: 2; space: 2mm' \
     --tabs 'fixed; width: 3mm; vcount: 2' \